kaihendry/dabase.com/content/blog/Slack-survival-tips.md

 If you are working across teams, **star something if I still need to do something with it**.
 That way you'll get a clean side bar.

-## Use the reminder function to avoid forgetting to respond
+## Use the reminder function to remind yourself to respond

 Typically one can use both the bookmark and reminder function to not miss an important message or question.

-## Bookmark across teams
+## Bookmark across teams using links

 Instead of bookmarking, you could Copy link of important messages and <abbr title="Direct Message">DM</abbr>
 yourself and build up a list of important messages which you can share on your